gaganjotshan/Analyzing-Expenditure/README.md

 The complete project is being made as a part of Data Analytics Internship at iNeuron.ai.

 This advanced-level project in the Finance domain focuses on Business Intelligence to help organizations manage their costs effectively  In today's competitive market, effective cost management is crucial for business survival.
 High revenues alone are insufficient if costs remain unchecked.
-This project aims to assist management in creating and establishing new structures and models to reduce costs by leveraging data mining techniques on the NITI Aayog dataset (1980-81 to 2015-16).
+This project aims to assist management in creating and establishing new structures and models to reduce costs by leveraging data mining techniques on the NITI Aayog dataset.

 ### Key Objectives:
 1. **Cost Management**: Develop strategies and models to reduce operational costs.